 This collection is arranged under three headings: Lake Mohonk Conferences, Papers of Daniel Smiley, and Miscellaneous.
 Under each of these headings, the arrangement is chronological, by year, and alphabetical under each year.
 The table of contents of the Lake Mohonk Conferences has been made more than usually detailed, in an effort to help the researcher screen the material.
 In general, where anything of importance is said on a special topic, a parenthetical note is given.
 If an entry has no note, or is simply marked.
-[To and from], this indicates that the writer was probably invited to attend and perhaps represents a certain category of people (as, for instance, the Government superintendents of the Indian reservations, many of whom were invited each year, but comparatively few of whom were able to attend.)
+[To and from], this indicates that the writer was probably invited to attend and perhaps represents a certain category of people (as, for instance, the Government superintendents of Native American reservations, many of whom were invited each year, but comparatively few of whom were able to attend.)

 Biographical information from the Dictionary of Quaker Biography, biographical sketches in typescript, Special Collections, Haverford College Library.

 In 1883, Quakers Albert Keith Smiley and his brother Daniel Smiley organized the first annual conference to discuss assistance to Native Americans at their estate at Lake Mohonk in New York state.
 These conferences were widely attended by specialists in various fields, as well as important officials.
 Only later were Native Americans represented.
 The concern to "uplift" was also directed at Filipino, Hawaiian, African American and Puerto Rican peoples, though attention at the conferences was primarily focused on Native Americans.